25 Handy Measuring Hacks All DIYers Should Know

 If you need to scribe a line on your project material, a marking gauge will let you lay things out without the many steps involved in measuring off multiple marks and connecting them with a straightedge.
 But what if you don’t have a marking gauge?
 Luckily, there’s a DIY solution!

-Take a combination square and drill a 1/8-in. hole at the 1-in. mark.
-Be careful to center it exactly on the 1 in. mark, and don’t go much over 1/8-in. diameter.
-Set the combination square to mark out 1 inch beyond your intended measurement, then place a pencil in your 1/8-in. hole.
-Now just slide your square along the edge of your material, and let the pencil mark a nice crisp line.
-(While you’ve got your combo square out, here’s how to turn it into a custom drawer handle jig.)
+Take a combination square and drill a 1/8-in. hole at the one-inch mark.
+Be careful to center it exactly on the one inch mark, and don’t go much over 1/8-in. diameter.
+Set the combination square to mark out one inch beyond your intended measurement, then place a pencil in your 1/8-in. hole.
+Now just slide your square along the edge of your material and let the pencil mark a nice crisp line.

 Tape Measure Scribing Tool Hack